stackinspector/LDTstore/README.md

 Ensure that `/server/certs/ldtstore-domains` contains `key.pem` and `fullchain.pem` and dhparam file is on `/server/certs/dh4096.pem`.

+Nginx installed from debian apt and `libnginx-mod-http-brotli-static` and `libnginx-mod-http-brotli-filter` is installed.

 Log in to the remote server as `root`.

 ### Deploy and Recycle Nginx